reconilyas/web-fundamentals-notes/JavaScript/DOM-Events-and-Input-Handling.md

 Check if the clicked element has the delete class.
 Get the parent element.
-Remove it from the DOM.
+Remove the element from the DOM.
 Filtering Items

-Input filtering allows users to search through elements.
+Input filtering allows users to search through elements dynamically.

 Example:

 function filterItems(e){

     var text = e.target.value.toLowerCase();

 }

-The input is converted to lowercase to make searching easier.
+The input is converted to lowercase to make searching case-insensitive.

+Example:

+User Input:
+APPLE

+Converted:
+apple
 Getting List Elements

 Example:

 var items = itemList.getElementsByTagName('li');

-This gets all list items.
+This retrieves all <li> elements inside the list.

-Converting HTML Collection to Array Array.from(items).forEach(function(item){
+Converting HTML Collection to Array

+getElementsByTagName() returns an HTML Collection, not a normal array.

+To use array methods:

+Array.from(items).forEach(function(item){

 });

-This allows using array methods such as forEach().
+Now methods like:

+forEach()
+map()
+filter()

+can be used.

 Checking Text Content